ypaulsussman/prime_code_challenge_4/README.md

 [X] - The information from the database is not being appended to the DOM.
     --> In "client.js", the "getListings" function made an ajax GET call that, on success, only logged its returned values to the console (rather than calling the "appendListings" function.)
     --> This has been resolved by replacing the "console.log(response);" on line 82 with "appendListings(response)".

 ### Hard Mode
-[ ] - All the information being appended on the DOM is not lining up together in their respective row.
+[X] - All the information being appended on the DOM is not lining up together in their respective row.
+    --> N/A; already solved (for good measure, however, the div's encapsulating the input fields on lines 24-31 of "index.html" have been reset to their original class="col-md-4", as their previous "col-md-6" results in overflow into a new row.)

 ### Pro Mode
-[ ] - Not that you need to, but if you were to post this on Heroku, it would not work correctly.
+[] - Not that you need to, but if you were to post this on Heroku, it would not work correctly.
+    -->